natsci-droid/Udacity_DS_P1_Data_Science_Blog/README.md

 4) How does language affect salary?

 ## Files
 The data are stored in a csv file, named 'survey_results_public_years.csv', in the same directory as the notebook.
-THe file used in the post is for all years, downloaded in Jan 2021.
+The file used in the post is for all years, downloaded in Jan 2021.

 ## Instructions
-The notebook contains all the code for the [blog post](https://natsci-droid.github.io/What-Coding-Language-Should-You-Learn/).
-It requires python3, sklearn, matpotlib, numpy and pandas.
+The jupyter notebook contains all the code for the [blog post](https://natsci-droid.github.io/What-Coding-Language-Should-You-Learn/).
+To run, first downlod the data indicated, then run the notebook, ensuring the libraries below are installed.

+Libraries required:
+* python3
+* sklearn
+* matpotlib
+* numpy
+* pandas.

+##
+Acknowledgements
+Data are provided by Stack Overflow and the project is given by Udacity.